engula/engula/docs/journal.md

 This document describes the top-level design of Journal.

-Journal provides an abstraction to store data streams.
+Journal provides an abstraction to store event streams.
 Journal can be used as a standalone component or integrated with Engula.

 ## Semantics

 Journal divides data into streams.
-A stream stores a sequence of records.
+A stream stores a sequence of events.
 Each stream has a unique identifier called the stream name.
-Each record within a stream is associated with a unique sequence number.
+Each event within a stream is associated with a unique timestamp.
-Users should assign an increasing sequence number to records when appending to a stream.
+Users should assign an increasing timestamp to events when appending to a stream.
-However, sequence numbers within a stream are not required to be continuous, which allows users to dispatch records to multiple streams.
+However, timestamps within a stream are not required to be continuous, which allows users to dispatch events to multiple streams.

 Journal provides the following interfaces to manipulate streams: